top of page

 SAFETY IN THE WORK AREA

-Before starting the job, make sure the "Mowing Ahead" signs are in place if your equipment is going to operate on or over the highway.
-The distance between the sign and the operation should not exceed 5 miles as per local guidelines and as terrain allows, considering sightlines and cross streets.
-It is advisable to place a warning sign after intersections, as well.
+Before starting the job, make sure "Mowing Ahead" signs are in place if your equipment will operate on or over the highway.
+The distance between the sign and the operation should not exceed 5 miles, as per local guidelines and as terrain allows, considering sightlines and cross streets.
+It is also advisable to place a warning sign after intersections.

-Mowing can sometimes be one big obstacle course.
-You need to be alert for rough ground and hidden culvert holes that might cause the tractor to overturn.
-If possible, check the area beforehand to locate natural obstacles like hidden rocks, tree stumps, low hanging branches, and overgrown gullies.
-Take note of any signs, posts, fences, mailboxes, and utility pedestals.
-Remember that at even relatively slow speeds, running over a hidden object can raise one side of the tractor and make for a rough ride.
+Mowing can sometimes feel like one big obstacle course.
+Be alert for rough ground and hidden culvert holes that could cause the tractor to overturn.
+If possible, check the area beforehand to locate natural obstacles such as hidden rocks, tree stumps, low-hanging branches, and overgrown gullies.
+Take note of any signs, posts, fences, mailboxes, or utility pedestals.
+Even at relatively slow speeds, running over a hidden object can raise one side of the tractor and create a rough ride.
 Be especially careful when mowing around signs.
 If you accidentally knock one down, report it to your supervisor as soon as possible.

 Driving too close to the edge of a ditch or bank is another major cause of mower accidents.
-In the event that you do become stuck in a ditch or muddy area, don't put anything under the wheels to provide traction.
-Also, don't increase speed and pop the clutch.
-Either of these practices can cause the front end of the tractor to jump and rotate around the rear axle, possibly injuring you.
+If you become stuck in a ditch or muddy area, do not put anything under the wheels to gain traction.
+Also, do not increase speed or pop the clutch.
+Either practice can cause the front end of the tractor to jump and rotate around the rear axle, possibly causing injury.

 First, try backing out.
-If this doesn't work, dig out an area in front of the rear wheels, shift into low gear, use moderate engine speed and engage the clutch slowly.
-It may also help to dig out the area in front of the tractor if the tires aren't already on solid ground.
-If nothing works, notify your supervisor and use truck or call for a wrecker to remove tractor so you don’t cause additional damage.
+If that doesn’t work, dig out an area in front of the rear wheels, shift into low gear, use moderate engine speed, and engage the clutch slowly.
+It may also help to dig out the area in front of the tractor if the tires are not on solid ground.
+If nothing works, notify your supervisor and use a truck or call for a wrecker to remove the tractor to prevent additional damage.

 SAFETY ON THE SLOPES

 Because of the weight distribution of tractor mowers, there is a risk of rollovers when mowing on slopes.
 When starting up a hill, engage the clutch gently.
-Popping the clutch can cause the mower to tip backwards.
-You might even want to back up the hill but if this is not possible, climb the hill at an angle.
-If the slope is steep, use a low gear to keep the engine from stalling.
-If it does stall, set the brake immediately.
-Apply power gradually after starting up.
+Popping the clutch can cause the mower to tip backward.
+You may want to back up the hill, but if that is not possible, climb at an angle.
+On steep slopes, use a low gear to prevent the engine from stalling.
+If it does stall, set the brake immediately and apply power gradually to start again.

-The tractor chassis is built high off the ground so it can clear low obstacles.
-This means it has a high center of gravity and is somewhat top heavy for use on slopes.
-You know the feeling when driving sideways on a steep slope.
-There's a tendency to overturn.
-If the tractor does start to tip, steer the front wheels downhill, not uphill.
-Turning downhill will quickly increase the tractor's stability and help prevent an overturn.
-Be sure to check the operator’s manual for maximum slope angles and DO NOT exceed these angles when mowing as a potential rollover condition may exist once exceeded.
+The tractor chassis is built high off the ground to clear low obstacles.
+This gives it a high center of gravity, making it somewhat top-heavy on slopes.
+When driving sideways on a steep slope, there is a tendency to overturn.
+If the tractor begins to tip, steer the front wheels downhill, not uphill.
+Turning downhill increases stability and helps prevent a rollover.
+Always check the operator’s manual for maximum slope angles, and do not exceed them, as exceeding these limits creates a potential rollover hazard.

-Keep the tractor in gear while going downhill and let the engine act as a brake to slow down the load.
-If the load brakes too much, open the throttle slightly.
-If the engine doesn't supply enough braking power, assist by pressing on both brake pedals.
-Never take the tractor out of gear when going downhill.
-A tractor that isn't in gear runs a great risk of going out of control.
-Also remember that it's safer to go downhill at an angle to the slope.
+Keep the tractor in gear while going downhill, letting the engine act as a brake to control speed.
+If the load slows too much, open the throttle slightly.
+If the engine does not provide enough braking power, assist by pressing both brake pedals.
+Never take the tractor out of gear when going downhill; a tractor not in gear is at high risk of losing control.
+It is also safer to go downhill at an angle to the slope.

 TRACTOR OPERATING TIPS TO REMEMBER

-The first step to tractor safety is to be properly trained in the operation of the tractor and its attachments.
+The first step in tractor safety is proper training on the operation of the tractor and its attachments.
 Be familiar with and follow the directions in the operator’s manual.
-There is a potential for injury when operating a tractor if you don't pay attention to the small things.
-Many injuries have happened as a result of climbing on and off the tractor as well as falling off while it is in operation.
+Many injuries occur when operators overlook small details, such as climbing on or off the tractor or falling while it is in operation.

-If there is a step and a platform, take time to clean off mud, grease, and other debris that builds up during operation.
-Don't jump from the tractor.
-There is always the danger of catching your clothing on pedals, levers, or anything else that might stick out.
-You could land on an uneven surface and injure your ankles, legs, or back.
-Use handrails, handholds, and steps to pull yourself up onto the tractor.
-Try to keep three points on the machine at all times, either two hands and one foot or two feet and one hand.
+If the tractor has steps and a platform, take time to clean off mud, grease, and other debris that can accumulate during use.
+Never jump from the tractor.
+Clothing can catch on pedals, levers, or other protrusions, and you could land on uneven ground, risking injury to your ankles, legs, or back.
+Use handrails, handholds, and steps to climb onto the tractor, keeping three points of contact at all times—either two hands and one foot or two feet and one hand.

 bottom of page